Chapter 8 : Hallowe'en.

 Some of the Slytherins rolled their eyes.
-Albus glanced over at Scorpius.
-Surprisingly, he merely looked thoughtful.
+Albus glanced over at Scorpius, who, to his surprise, looked merely thoughtful.

 “I realise many of you have grown up with a very fixed idea of giants, but views about them are changing.
 It’s probably too late though.
 Who can tell me why?”

 Professor Jones glanced around the classroom, apparently hoping somebody else would know.